 In her work on forensic evidence and the archaeological production of the dead body, Crossland considers the work of inference and practical activity by which archaeology conjures and evaluates competing claims about the past.
 She is presently working on a book, The Speaking Corpse, which teases out the different evidential relations through which the forensic corpse presents itself as witness.
 She does this by attending to the ways in which the evidence of the dead is explained and delineated for popular consumption by forensic anthropologists.

-She is currently accepting PhD students and am especially interested in working with students who wish to explore the intersections of archaeological theory and environmental archaeology in the context of Madagascar or elsewhere in Africa.
+She is currently accepting PhD students and is especially interested in working with students who wish to explore the intersections of archaeological theory and environmental archaeology in the context of Madagascar, the East African coast and the Indian Ocean more widely.
 She also encourages students with an interest in semiotic archaeology to apply to Columbia's PhD program.

 University of Michigan, PhD in Anthropology, 2001